cern-nextgen/wp1.7-aos-soa-tests/open_points.md

 - I did not manage to apply the above hack for structured binding with counting to this case.
 Is there a template metaprogramming solution, or does it require reflection?

 # Member functions:
 - I thought a bit about member functions.
-Ideally, I would of course simply define then in the skelleton struct.
+Ideally, I would of course simply define then in the skelleton struct. $\color{blue}{\textsf{That is exactly how I implement memeber functions in wp1.7-soa-wrapper and it works.}}$
 - But the question is actually, what happens if I call the member function on an soa/aos?
 Would it apply the function on all elements of the array?
 Perhaps this is not really needed.
 - I think what is more relevant is to have member functions for the plain struct and the struct of references.
 Actually for these two, just defining the member functions insite the skelleton class in my above example would work.
 But it would simply not even compile for the soa / aos classes.
 - One workaround would be to have the skelleton class only for the members, and then derrive a class that adds the functions, e.g.